Home abs workout

 Here are 10 of the best exercises for your best abs home workout:

 For this exercise you will need to begin in the straight arm (high) plank position:

 The standard (forearm) plank position is where you keep a straight body balancing on your toes at one end and using your bent arms at the other end.
 A straight arm (high) plank requires that you fully extend your arms with your palms facing downward.
 Here is a video that shows you how to get into the various plank positions.

 Your feet need to be apart the distance of your hips.

-To get the best results from this exercise you need to ensure that your hips and glutes are as still as possible.
+To get the best results from this upper body exercise for core muscles you need to ensure that your hips and glutes are as still as possible.
 You are now going to start with the left or right hand and tap the opposite shoulder.
 When you do this you should feel engagement with your core.
 Alternate with the other hand and go for 10 reps.